AlexStack/NodeJs-Express-MongoDB-Universal-CRUD-API/README.md

 ## User auth check system (check if the user is the owner or admin via JWT access token)

 - ENABLE_AUTH: enable user auth check system or not
-- ENABLE_AUTH=true, all edit/delete/add(update/destroy/create) has to be the owner or admin
+- ENABLE_AUTH=true, all edit/delete/add(update/destroy/create) requests has to be the owner or admin
 - ENABLE_AUTH=false, test & debug mode, everyone can view/edit/delete
 - e.g. module.exports.ENABLE_AUTH = true;